 Leading the charge as one of the best burgers in London, JOE GROSSMANN is bringing Patty & Bun to Meatopia once again.

 Having been inspired by his travels around America, Joe opened the first Patty & Bun in 2012 – a small, stripped back restaurant in the heart of Marylebone, serving great tasting burgers, using the best and freshest ingredients he could get his hands on.
 With this in mind, “the menus are kept small, so there is no room for error and we put out the best food we can possibly do, this is the main goal.”

 Meatup’s executive chef STEPHEN HINKLEY has been at Meatopia every year cooking alongside chefs such as Andre Lima de Luca.
 With a varied cooking background from his early days with D&D running gastropubs and grills around London and more recently at Foxlow, he opened Meatup last year.

 Meatup is focused on live fire bbq, butchery and smoking, it is a lively British BBQ restaurant in Wandsworth Town cooking giant ribs, fire grilled lobsters, and rarer cuts of steak.
 This year Stephen will be bringing his own food to the fire for the first time and with his team behind him will be pulling out all the stops.

 Bad Sports is a neighbourhood Taqueria and American Sports Bar on Hackney Road.
 The menu focuses on tacos based on fresh corn tortillas pressed daily on site and filled with predominantly charcoal grilled meat and fish from the UK and Spain.
-After several years running restaurants for the Hawksmoor group, LIAM DAVEY brought his love of cooking over wood and charcoal while MATT SCOTT’S experience (Kanada Ya, Pidgin, Bao) brings a geeky love of Japanese knives and a little bit of refinement to Bad Sports taco game.
+After several years running restaurants for the Hawksmoor group, LIAM DAVY brought his love of cooking over wood and charcoal while MATT SCOTT’S experience (Kanada Ya, Pidgin, Bao) brings a geeky love of Japanese knives and a little bit of refinement to Bad Sports taco game.